-- B. Septic Reserve Area required.
-Properties within the ECHOD are required to demonstrate an area of the property which is to remain undeveloped for use as a septic reserve area (SRA).
+B. Septic Reserve Area required.
+Properties within the EOD are required to demonstrate an area of the property which is to remain undeveloped for use as a septic reserve area (SRA).
 The SRA must be shown as a part of the septic system prior to the issuance of a building permit.
-Lots of record as of [EFFECTIVE DATE] may be exempt from this requirement at the discretion of the DSR. - C. The distance between the septic tank trench bottom and the seasonal high-water shall be a minimum of eighteen (18) inches. - D. Maintenance required.
+Lots of record as of [EFFECTIVE DATE] may be exempt from this requirement at the discretion of the DSR based on lot size, natural features, or other physical constraints of the lot.

+C. The distance between the septic tank trench bottom and the seasonal high-water shall be a minimum of eighteen (18) inches.

+D. Maintenance required.